Disney Infinity 2.0: Marketing

-Disney Interactive Studios has been present at multiple conventions (including the Electronic Entertainment Expo and San Diego Comic-Con International), promoting Disney Infinity 2.0.
+Disney Interactive Studios has been present at multiple conventions (including the Electronic Entertainment Expo and San Diego Comic-Con), promoting Disney Infinity 2.0.
 Free figures were handed out at E3 2014, and at Blogger Bash's Sweet Suite 2014.
 In promotion of both Disney Infinity 2.0 and Big Hero 6, Disney created a giant-sized version of the Baymax Disney Infinity 2.0 figure.
-At San Diego Comic-Con Disney set up a pop-up shop, which allowed the public to play the game, meet special guests and participate in giveaways.
+At San Diego Comic-Con, Disney set up a pop-up shop, which allowed the public to play the game, meet special guests and participate in giveaways.
 Alex Hirsch, creator of Gravity Falls was also present at the pop-up shop, to announce the inclusion of Gravity Falls Power Discs.
 Disney also hosted special events for D23 and Marvel Unlimited members.
 The game was also present during the Marvel Games panel.
 Additionally the Marvel Booth and Microsoft Game Lounge held demos, to promote the game.
 A Disney Infinity 2.0-themed Xbox One was also given away at Comic-Con.

 On August 9, 2014 GameStop held Disney Infinity Day, an event that celebrates the game in stores, by offering promotions on it.
-An official Disney Infinity Toy Box Summit was held from August 15, 2014 to August 17, 2014 in Salt Lake City.
+An official Disney Infinity Toy Box Summit was held from August 15, 2014, to August 17, 2014, in Salt Lake City.
 The summit was a fan appreciation event and allowed invitees to participate in multiple competitions involving the Toybox.
 Disney allowed invitees to have a hands-on preview with Disney Infinity 2.0.
 An in-depth look at the Toybox was also showcased during the Summit.
 Disney also held a "Movie Magic Video Contest," which gave players a chance to win a Captain America figure and a chance to go to the Toybox Summit.
 Disney Infinity 2.0 was included in Disney's "Marvel Super Hero September" campaign, which promoted multiple Marvel films and products, including Captain America: The Winter Soldier.